justintjoa-portfolio/SampleJenkinsPipeline/README.md

 https://tomgregory.com/building-a-spring-boot-application-in-jenkins/

 This repo has an edit in the codebase so that the docker container data is persisted in a folder /volume in the working directory.
+You will need to create the folder in the topmost directory.
 Do not delete the /volume folder as that is where the save state is loaded/saved in case the container is stopped.

 This Jenkins Docker container is configured to run Scala/Java.
 The docker container has a seed job that can be used to generate a main build job of the application you'd like to build.
 I'm actually using a similar setup for the CI/CD both at work and in my side projects.